HexaEightTeam/session-js-spa-https/README.md

-# HexaEight Session For Front-End Application
+# Tokenless Authentication For Front End WebSites and Apps Without using Backend-For-Frontend

 ## Integrate Hexaight Session In Progressive/Single Page Apps, Static Websites using JavaScript